pppineapple/ProximityCaculated/README.md

     >    <a href="https://www.codecogs.com/eqnedit.php?latex=z(S,&space;T)&space;=&space;\frac{d(S,&space;T)-\mu&space;_{d(S,R)}}{\sigma&space;_{d(S,&space;R)}}" target="_blank"><img src="https://latex.codecogs.com/png.latex?z(S,&space;T)&space;=&space;\frac{d(S,&space;T)-\mu&space;_{d(S,R)}}{\sigma&space;_{d(S,&space;R)}}" title="z(S, T) = \frac{d(S, T)-\mu _{d(S,R)}}{\sigma _{d(S, R)}}" /></a>

 *   `data/target_filenames`: This file is made of a list of medicine.
 So how many medincine you put  in this file, how many medincine genes file you must put in data directory.
+*   When we loop for target_filenames, we will check if medicine genes and ppi network nodes has same elements or not.
+    *   If medicine genes and ppi network nodes has same elements: We will caculate the proximity between medicine genes and ad-genes.
+    *   If not: We will step into next medicine
 *   Attention: There are two choice about how to make a correct `data/target_filenames` and make sure it will be work:
     *   Using relative path about `medicine file` and `main.py`, such as `data/medicine1` in `data/target_filenames` I made.
     *   Using absolute path about `medicine file`, such as `/Users/pineapple/PycharmProjects/xpp/data/medicine1`